qlik-oss/qlik-embedded-analytics-workshop/.tutorial/02-full-analytics-embed.md

-# 4 Embed a complete analytics application
+# 2 Embed a complete analytics application

 In this section, you are going to embed a Qlik Analytics application into the web application using an `<qlik-embed>` tag.

-## 4.1 Collect application metadata

-### 4.1.1 Get the application Id
+## 2.1 Get the application Id

 In a web browser, navigate to your tenant and open the `Sales Analytics` app.
 This is the app you uploaded in step [2.3](#23-import-qlik-sense-app).